 10 Signs That Your CPU Is Failing or Dead on Your Computer

 The CPU (Central Processing Unit) is the brain of your computer, handling all the instructions and operations.
 When it starts to fail on you, your entire system can deteriorate. recognising the signs of a failing CPU early can save you from unexpected downtime and potential data loss.
-This slideshow provides an insightful overview of the signs and behaviors to look out for.

 1. Overheating Issues